nautobot/go-nautobot/docs/CloudService.md

 ### NewCloudService

-`func NewCloudService(objectType string, display string, url string, naturalSlug string, name string, cloudResourceType BulkWritableCableRequestStatus, cloudNetworks []BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *CloudService`
+`func NewCloudService(objectType string, display string, url string, naturalSlug string, name string, cloudResourceType BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *CloudService`

 NewCloudService instantiates a new CloudService object This constructor will assign default values to properties that have it defined,